openstack-archive/deb-python-trollius/doc/index.rst

   - asyncio.set_event_loop_policy() accepts a Trollius event loop policy.

 * The ``PYTHONASYNCIODEBUG`` envrionment variable has been renamed to ``TROLLIUSDEBUG``.
-The environment variable is now used event if the Python command line option ``-E`` is used.
+The environment variable is now used even if the Python command line option ``-E`` is used.
 * Synchronize with Tulip.
-* Fix PyPy bugs

-  - fix UNIX subprocess transport: don't use file.makefile(), but os.dup()+file.close() which is more reliable
-  - tests: better PyPy support, explicit garbage collection to call destructors
+* Support PyPy.

 Tulip changes: